pkgw/stund/README.md

 Be warned, this README is very much a work in progress!

 Stund (“stunned”), an SSH tunnel daemon, will maintain SSH tunnels in the background for you.
-It is convenient when you are often logging in to
+It is convenient when you are often logging in to remote systems that require you to type in a password every time you connect.

 ## Usage